NovySan/unl-digifab/exercises/ex1.md

 Using Design a stencil that fits on a 3x5" business card.
 Use the 2D drawing commands in Rhinoceros (lines, curves, etc.).
 Include your name and a personal logo.
+When the laser cutter is set up, we will cut these designs out, and you can use them as actual stencils to label __your stuff__.

 # Sumbmission